-In theory, the benefits which are followed after each action are estimated by the problem solver and the selection of the most effective actions which deliver the benefit, which is very close to one, are selected.
+In theory, the benefits of pareto analysis which are followed after each action are estimated by the problem solver and the selection of the most effective actions which deliver the benefit, which is very close to one, are selected.

 It is considered as a creative way of identifying and looking at the causes of a problem because Pareto analysis helps them in thinking and organizing thoughts.

-Because of exclusion of probability important problems which may seem to be minor initially, they may grow with time, and because of this, the scope of Pareto analysis may be limited.
+Because of the exclusion of probability important problems that may seem to be minor initially, they may grow with time, and because of this, the scope may be limited.

 But the combination of other analytical tools such as fault-tree analysis or failure mode and effects analysis is done to get better results.

 Pareto analysis technique is considered to solve the majority of problems.
 Once the primary causes of the problem are identified than with the help of tools like fishbone analysis or Ishikawa diagram, identification of the root cause affecting the problem can be made, and the measures to address it can be devised.